 If somebody else would choose Ajay’s seat at random, then you would get your assigned seat otherwise you would be left with the Ajay’s seat.

 We can find out the probability.
-With every person choosing a seat at random (including Ajay), there are there possible outcomes:
+With every person choosing a seat at random (including Ajay), there are three possible outcomes:

 1. Either Ajay chooses your assigned seat, or